Mircea Dridea: Style of play

 Dridea described his style of play as:"I worked enormously to be very good at headers and free kicks.
 If we were to go by talent, I wouldn't be in the top 20 players in the history of Petrolul.
 But in terms of utility, I'm sure on the podium".

 Personal life

 Dridea's brother, Virgil, was also a footballer and a manager, they played together at Petrolul Ploiești, winning two Divizia A titles.
-They were opponents as managers in the 1981–82 Divizia B season when Mircea coached Petrolul and Virgil coached Metalul Plopeni.
+They were opponents as managers in the 1981–82 Divizia B season when Dridea coached Petrolul and Virgil coached Metalul Plopeni.

+In 2002, Dridea was awarded the Honorary Citizen of the Ploiești Municipality title.